analysis-tools-dev/assets/README.md

 Contains assets used for our website.

-Screenshots are created from static analysis tool websites via Github actions and some glue code.
+Screenshots are created from static analysis tool websites via a Github actions pipeline and some glue code.
+The pipeline runs regularly to refresh the screenshots.